 Children requiring emergency care have unique needs that are typically very different than those of adult patients, especially when the need for care is serious or life-threatening.
 Having the appropriate resources (e.g., infrastructure, equipment, supplies), staffing/training, paediatric-specific policies/procedures and quality improvement practices in place -in other words, “paediatric readiness’- is essential for an emergency department (ED) to provide quality care to paediatric patients.

-PCMCH’s work leverages two federally funded initiatives in the United States: Emergency Medical Services for Children (EMSC) Program and the National Paediatric Readiness Project (NPRP) survey.
+PCMCH, in partnership with Translating Emergency Knowledge for Kids (TREKK), is leading the ED Paediatric Readiness initiative, which includes the development and launch of an online readiness checklist.
+This work leverages two federally funded initiatives in the United States: the Emergency Medical Services for Children (EMSC) Program and the National Paediatric Readiness Project (NPRP) survey.

-The readiness survey (commonly referred to as “readiness checklist”), is a survey that is comprised of approximately 170 medical health and mental health related questions across the following domains:
+The readiness checklist consists of approximately 170 medical health and mental health questions related to: